-Ricardo is a solicitor in the human rights and public law department of Leigh Day, focusing on environmental claims.
+Ricardo is a senior associate solicitor in the human rights and public law department of Leigh Day, focusing on environmental claims.

 He has extensive expertise in environmental and planning law including in judicial review proceedings in the High Court, Court of Appeal and Supreme Court, as well as in planning appeal and enforcement inquiries.
 He has detailed knowledge of the EIA, SEA and habitats regimes.